octimot/StoryToolkitAI/README.md

                      for eg.:
                      press 'sync', click a phrase, press play in Resolve, stop, then press Shift+A in the tool

-    Shift+C        - copy transcript of active segment/selection with the timecode (taking into consideration the current timeline in resolve, if available)
+    Shift+C        - copy transcript of active segment/selection with timecodes at the beginning of each block of text (or transcript seconds, if resolve is not available)

-    m              - add duration markers between start and end of active segment (or for all selections)
+    m              - add duration markers for the active segment/selection in case there are gaps between the text segments, the tool will create a marker for each block of uninterrupted text

-    Shift+M        - add duration marker as above, but with user prompt for the marker name
+    Shift+M        - add duration markers as above, but with user prompt for the marker name

     q              - close transcript window